Dear Parents and Students,

 Students who wish to take two electives that are both single semester courses will be asked to choose ONE of them at the time of registration (bringing their total credits to 15).
 They will then have the option to increase their total credits to 16 next fall if there is space available in the other course.

-Click HERE to access a copy of the Signature Requirement worksheet, outlining the courses for which students must obtain one or more signatures in order to enroll.
+Click HERE to access a copy of the Signature Requirement worksheet for the 2019-2020 academic year, outlining the courses for which students must obtain one or more signatures in order to enroll.

 Credit Recovery for a Failing Grade